 Fruity Pebbles Clarified Milk Punch

 September 25, 2018

-I recently made Clarified Milk Punch to try this by gone method of preserving drinks and I am now smitten with making (and drinking!) them.
+I recently tried my hand at my first Clarified Milk Punch to try this by gone method of preserving drinks and I am now smitten with making (and drinking!) them.
 You can clarify just about any cocktail that has an acidic component like citrus in it.
 So I figured why not try my hand at clarifying some other drinks.
-It may sound complicated, but it is so easy to mix these drinks up.
-And the best part, you can make big batches and they last for awhile in the fridge, a cocktail ready in two shakes of a lambs tail!
+It may sound complicated, but it is an easy technique once you get a hang of it.
+And the best part: you can make big batches of clarified cocktails and they last for awhile- a batch of clarified punch can last forever in the fridge.
+A cocktail ready for happy hour in seconds.
+Just be warned, you won’t be able to stop taking clarified cocktails once you start!

-I used the flavor “notes” (ha!) of Fruity Pebbles for the supporting cast of citrus like lemon, lime and orange.
+I used the “flavor notes” of the Fruity Pebbles for creating the cocktail.
+Citrus like lemon, lime and orange.
 Although I don’t get any pineapple flavor, I decided to add this in for a tropical twist.
 My last clarified cocktail also had pineapple and I love how the milk wash rounded it out in the finished cocktail.
-As for the base spirit, it was a no brainer to to use Monkey 47 gin!
-It’s one of my all time favorites.
-It has fragrant citrus on the nose from the hand peeled grapefruit and orange while the lemongrass, lingonberry and floral notes pop on the palate which go great paired with Fruity Pebbles.
-High brow, low brow combos are some of the best (hello fried chicken and champagne!)
+As for the base spirit, a citrus forward gin felt like a natural choice to pair with the Fruity Pebbles.
+A clarified cocktail with cereal milk adds some fun and whimsy to the advanced cocktail technique.
+I love a goof high brow, low brow moment (hello fried chicken and champagne!)
 This Fruity Pebbles Clarified Milk Punch is one of my favorite drinks I have ever made.
 There, I said it!

-I chose a favorite child and I am not sorry.
+Fruity Pebbles Clarified Milk Punch